wnchan/tp/docs/DeveloperGuide.md

 1. Student requests to <u>list students (UC2)</u>.
 2. Student clicks on social media link of a person.
-3. Student connect opens the social media link in the browser.
+3. StudentConnect opens the social media link in the browser.

    Use case ends.